TingruiZh/TingruiZh.github.io/index.md

 # 👋 Hi, I'm **Tingrui Zhang**
 Phone: +1 734-913-3498 · Email: tingruiz@umich.edu · Ann Arbor, MI

-I am an undergraduate researcher in **Computer Engineering** at the University of Michigan, minoring in **Mathematics (4.0 GPA)**.
+I am an undergraduate researcher in **Computer Engineering** at the University of Michigan, minoring in Mathematics.
 My research focuses on **machine learning, computer vision, diffusion models, and spatial/biomedical imaging**.
 I work with **Asst.
 Prof. Cong Ma** on scalable probabilistic models for spatial transcriptomics, and with **Prof. Min Xu** (CMU) on spatial-relation-aware diffusion models.

 My long-term interest lies in the intersection of **ML + Bio/Health**, including generative modeling, computational pathology, and spatial-omics representation learning.